-When people think of places to visit, cemeteries aren’t what first pops to mind usually.
-But, then again, most cemeteries haven’t been designated as a World Heritage Site (since 2003).
+When people think of places to visit, cemeteries aren’t usually what first pops to mind.
+But – unlike most cemeteries – Westwood Village Cemetery is a World Heritage Site (since 2003).
 It is understated and dignified, yet the final resting place of more celebrities than any other cemetery in the world.

 From the crypts of Marilyn Monroe and Hugh Heffner (next to each other in death, although they never met in life) to the graves of Jack Lemmon and Carl Wilson (of the Beach Boys), wander a bit and there’s no telling who you’ll run across.
 Be sure to read the headstones – some are quite clever!